-Teen Court is an alternative system of justice.
+Teen Court is a form of Restorative Justice

-Teen Court is a diversion program for low level, juvenile offenders to help them recognize the harm they caused, the impact of their choices (personally, in the family and within the community) and opportunities to repair the harm, without entering the juvenile justice system.
+Teen Court is a diversion program for low level, juvenile offenders to help them recognize the harm they caused, the impact of their choices and opportunities to repair the harm, without entering the juvenile justice system.

 Restorative Justice